Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 - Some scenarios we can consider such as *Maximum CPU utilization is less than 25, Maximum Memory utilization is less than 25, Free Disk Space is 80% of Total Disk Space*

 - Log data for last **7 Days** of Virual Machine Performance.
-- Here the **Perf** is the performance of hardware components operating systems and applications
+- Here the **Perf** is the performance of hardware components operating systems and applications.
+We are providing the minimum, average, maximum CPU utilization and minimum, average, maximum Memory utilization from last 7 days.
+Based on that we are filtering the result where the maximum CPU utilization is less than 25 and maximum Memory utilization is less than 25

 - Where Maximum CPU utilization is less than 25

         Perf